-To make this gluten-free, simply replace the flour with gluten free baking flour.
+To make this cornbread gluten-free, simply replace the flour with gluten free baking flour.
 I love using Bob’s Red Mill 1:1 gluten free flour.
 Also, be sure and add a tablespoon of ground flaxseed, however, to act as a binder.

 You might ask, is cornbread vegan?
 To answer that we should first ask, is cornmeal vegan?
 The answer is yes.
 Corn is a plant and Cornmeal is basically dried, ground corn, making it vegan too.